 Check out the calendar for upcoming events.
 If you have questions or want more info we’d love to hear from you!
 Student@NewLifeTucson.com

-Get updated info by joining our Facebook community: NEW LIFE YOUTH
+Get updated info by joining our Facebook community: NEW LIFE STUDENTS

-We believe the most important influences on the spiritual lives of our youth are parents and adults.
+We believe the most important influences on the spiritual lives of our students are parents and adults.

 “Belonging always comes through the context of relationship.
 People disconnect when they don’t feel like they belong.” – Chuck Bomar

-New Life’s desire is to build a Gospel-centered youth ministry that invites youth and families to embrace a lifelong mission to see Jesus’ Kingdom increase in Tucson and across the world.
+New Life’s desire is to build a Gospel-centered youth ministry that invites students and families to embrace a lifelong mission to see Jesus’ Kingdom increase in Tucson and across the world.

 They Become Christians – We are on our knees praying that the Holy Spirit will do miraculous saving work in the hearts of our youth as the Word of God speaks to them.